kopperi/backup-script/README.md

 - Add option to use other than encrypted volumes, automatical identification of encrypted drives (LUKS) DONE
 - Add log rotation for mirror and incremental backups
 - Add rotation of full backups
+- Separate functions and configuration parameters to own files for easier maintenance.
+DONE
+- Check that necessary files exist before attempting to launch script.
+DONE
-- Make the script a bit more flexible, e.g. remove requirement to have configuration files
+- Make the script a bit more flexible, e.g. remove requirement to have configuration files DONE
 - Add check in the beginning to see whether script is run as root user DONE
 - FIX: Row 71: In case backup volume is already mounted, script does not (yet) verify whether mount point and drive label actually belong to the backup media (drive).
 Risk: Drive runs out of space.
 Current workaround: Delete created backup folder, unmount volume and restart script.
 - IDEA: Verify that there is enough space in target media before attempting to backup.